Get ready for some real talk about ADHD.

-Is ADHD treatment in America turning to pills too quickly?The Selling of Attention Deficit Disorder,” Dr. Keith Conners, the original cheerleader to have this illness treated as a neurological problem, makes it clear that he is not proud of the fact that 15 percent of high school-aged kids are now classified as ADHD.
+In a recent New York Times piece on “The Selling of Attention Deficit Disorder,” Dr. Keith Conners, the original cheerleader to have this illness treated as a neurological problem, makes it clear that he is not proud of the fact that 15 percent of high school-aged kids are now classified as ADHD.
 Instead, he’s now calling the rate of diagnosis “a national disaster of dangerous proportions.”

 Why is it rising?
 Marketing.
 Lots of marketing.
 Drug manufacturers have succeeded in playing upon the fears of parents and the greed of doctors.
 Pills are being prescribed at an astonishing rate, while more and more kids — and now their parents, also — are being diagnosed.

 Yes, that’s right.
 Not satisfied with the $9 billion in profits from the children’s market in 2012, pharmaceutical companies now have their sights on adult ADHD.

 With marketing like that, it can be a tough sell to tell people that they don’t necessarily need to take medication for their level of ADHD, or even that their self-diagnosis of ADHD may not be “real.”

 Commenters immediately took to the New York Times article with their opinions.
 “I’m sure it’s over-diagnosed, but for my daughter, who zones out in school, going from a 2.5 GPA to a 3.85 before and after medication (and extensive pre-testing) AND her leap in self esteem is proof enough in her case.
 As she put it, ‘After my pill, the world looks like HD!’” wrote Mtnman1963 on the NY Times article.